 That inner voice was begging me to take my power back.
 So I started researching the diagnosis, learning everything I could about it.
 Still believing certain foods had something to do with my symptoms, I consulted several doctors for second opinions.
 Incredibly, not one doctor ever questioned the original diagnosis, even though I never had the most common symptoms and none of their treatments ever worked for me.
 The medications only made me sicker.

 In my mid-twenties, I moved to Seattle thinking a more affordable, slower paced city would improve my health.
 I worked at a barely-ever-busy vintage bookstore, repairing ephemera.
 I didn’t realize that the change had to first come from within.
-This escapism led to my worst health crisis.
-I stopped all immunosuppressive drugs while unknowingly fighting severe internal, systemic infections and cluelessly binging on my worst food allergies!
+This escapism led to my worst health crisis, and taught me that less stress doesn’t equal better health if you’re not addressing the root cause of your problem.
+I stopped all immunosuppressive drugs while unknowingly fighting severe systemic infections and cluelessly binging on my worst food allergies!
 My overwhelmed body flew into an inflamed rage.
+I was in unbearable pain, unable to eat, unable to walk, rapidly losing weight, big, fluid-filled blisters popping up on my legs.
 I was flown back to New York, an emaciated skeleton confined to a wheelchair, severely anemic, my organs shutting down.
-Starved of nutrition, my body had consumed my muscle so beneath my skin you could feel the exposed bone.
+Starved of nutrition, my body had consumed muscle so beneath my skin you could feel the exposed bone.
 The specialist, a “top” doctor in New York City, told me he didn’t know if he could save me.
 His exact words were, “You need to be hospitalized immediately, but the way things look right now, I don’t think you will live more than eight days.”

 The doctor stood by my hospital bed, flipping the lab reports in my chart back and forth, reading and re-reading.
 He admitted he couldn’t explain how my chemistries had changed overnight.
 By all accounts, it was a miracle.
 The blood transfusion was cancelled.
 The powerful drugs kept pumping into my system, the fevers subsided, and eventually I was discharged.
-I returned the flimsy gown for my clothes, and was horrified by the reflection in the mirror.
-High doses of the steroid drug Prednisone had morphed my body into what looked like a misshapen, lumpy marshallow that had been awkwardly squished in a bag.
-I walked out as if in a dream.
+I returned the flimsy gown in exchange for my clothes, and was horrified by the reflection in the mirror.
+High doses of the steroid drug Prednisone had morphed my body into what looked like a misshapen, lumpy marshallow that had been awkwardly squished in a Ziploc bag.
+I walked out, floating, as if in a bad dream.